unsw-se3011/SENG3011_weneedREST/Reports/Design Details/PUT_reports.md

-# Deletes a report with the corresponding ID
+# Updates a report with the corresponding ID

 Usage
 ```